zachleigh/laravel-lang-bundler/README.md

     'inviteFrom' => 'You have an invitation from user!', ];
 ```
+Many other simple string functions (ucfirst, strtoupper, etc.) also work.

+key_transform is global and will transform all keys in your project.
+If you wish to transform a single key, see [modify return keys and values](#modify-return-keys-and-values).

 ##### global_key_namespace
 If you keep all your translations in a single file, you can set `global_key_namespace` to the name of the file to save yourself some typing.
 For example, if all your translations are in a file called 'translations.php', you would have to register a bundle like this: